tuya/tuya-panel-sdk/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-## Review CheckList
+## Self CheckList

-Don't edit this section.
+Please check all options.

 - [ ] Intra-group review
 - [ ] ESLint lint